maxmind/libmaxminddb/doc/libmaxminddb.md

   The database is probably damaged or was generated incorrectly.
 * `MMDB_INVALID_LOOKUP_PATH_ERROR` - The lookup path passed to
   `MMDB_get_value`, `MMDB_vget_value`, or `MMDB_aget_value` contains an array
-  offset that is negative integer or an integer larger than LONG_MAX.
+  offset that is larger than LONG_MAX or smaller than LONG_MIN.
 * `MMDB_LOOKUP_PATH_DOES_NOT_MATCH_DATA_ERROR` - The lookup path passed to
   `MMDB_get_value`,`MMDB_vget_value`, or `MMDB_aget_value` does not match the data structure for the entry.
 There are number of reasons this can happen.
 The lookup path could include a key not in a map.
-The lookup path could include an array index larger than an array.
+The lookup path could include an array index larger than an array or smaller than the minimum offset from the end of an array.
 It can also happen when the path expects to find a map or array where none exist.

 All status codes should be treated as `int` values.